kaizer1v/kaizer1v.github.io/all_collections/_posts/2020-01-07-lessons-at-gramener.md

 ### 2/ Everything can be scoped

-Never fear the time-crunch and effort needed to avoided projects.
+Never fear the time-crunch and effort needed to avoid projects.
 Always focus on MVP

 ### 3/ MVP to communicate